GOLDEN BROWN FIG Ficus brunneoaurata Corner (1960) SECTION: ERIOSYCEA

 Plant: Small tree to 16 m with spirally arranged hairy leaves and twigs.
 Leaves are similar to Ficus fulva and like Ficus fulva may be palmate especially in juveniles.
 Most common in the hills but much less common than F. fulva and F. aurata in the lowlands.

 Fig: Medium sized round, sessile (without stalks) figs (1.3- 2.0 cm) covered in dense very short hairs.
-Male figs ripen pale yellow whilst female figs ripen reddish.
-See below.
+Male figs ripen pale yellow with stiff long hairs whilst female figs ripen reddish and appear hairless.
+From photographs female figs appear to expand on ripening whilst male figs appear to shrink- the opposite of Ficus fulva but this needs confirmation.

 Similar species: The leaves look very similar to those of Ficus fulva and like Ficus fulva this fig has one or more pairs of waxy glands at the base of the leaf blade (lamina).
 Note that with Ficus aurata there are usually no obvious glands.

-Distinguish: Compared with F. aurata and F. fulva (1) By the distinctive appearance of the large round fig without obvious hairs.
+Distinguish: Compared with F. aurata and F. fulva (1) By the distinctive appearance of the large round green immature fig fruit without obvious hairs.
 (2) The stipule in the living plant is red/ orange whilst F. aurata and F. fulva have pale green stipules turning pale brown before they fall.

 Borneo Distribution: Endemic to Borneo.
 Widely scattered throughout the primary and secondary forests of western Borneo south to the Kapuas river in West Kalimantan but nearly always less common than Ficus aurata and Ficus fulva.